 Tribe of Tomorrow

 What I saw, felt, smelled and thought during my time with the Surma tribe carried me somewhere beyond the reach of words.
-I had arrived simply — wanting to feel their energy, to witness, to learn.
+I arrived simply — wanting to feel their energy, to witness, to learn.
 The first few days we held each other at a gentle distance, our auras circling like strangers at a fire.
 But the longer we shared the same air, the more something tender began to flow between us.

 Our instinct is dimming.
 Theirs is the compass they live by.
 We have retreated so deeply into our minds that we have lost the thread back to ourselves — to the earth, to each other, to the knowing that lives in the body before thought arrives.
 The most essential things are no longer passed down.